Westi

 https://vesti-ukr.com

-Vesti (News) is one of Ukraine’s main daily newspapers.
-Launched in 2013 and distributed for free for many years, the newspaper quickly gained huge popularity.
-It is now being sold on the streets and at subway stations at a symbolic price of 1, 2 or 5 hryvnia.
-After the violent regime change in 2014, it was critical of the new govermnent, leading to problems with the law enforcement agencies.
-The editorial offices were shut down by the authorities after numerous searches in February 2018.
-Yet the newspaper is still in circulation.
-Former editor-in-chief Ihor Huzhva later founded the government-critical website Strana after being forced to leave in 2015.
-Opponents describe the site and the paper as pro-Russian.
-The formal owner is Denis Mosgovoj, informally it is said that the owner is actually Alexander Klimenko, a former minister in the Yanukovych government.
+Vesti (News) is one of Ukraine’s leading daily newspapers.
+Launched in 2013 and distributed for free, the newspaper quickly became very popular.
+After that it was sold on the streets and at subway stations for the symbolic price of 1, 2 or 5 hryvnia for several years.
+Since March 2020 it has only appeared online.
+After the regime change in 2014, it was critical of the new govermnent, and this allegedly led to problems with the law enforcement agencies.
+The editorial offices were shut down by the authorities after numerous raids in February 2018, but the newspaper remained in circulation.
+Former editor-in-chief Igor Huzhva later founded the government-critical website Strana after being forced to leave Vesti in 2015.
+Opponents describe the website and the paper as pro-Russian.
+The official owner is Denis Mosgovoy, but it is rumoured that the real owner is Alexander Klimenko, a former minister in the Yanukovych government.
 Klimenko currently lives abroad.
-He is wanted for corruption in the Ukraine.
+He is wanted for corruption in Ukraine.

 Label